QubesOS/qubes-doc/privacy/i2p.md

 # Usage #
 Pick any AppVM to access the I2P network or TOR hidden services.
 Set it's net-vm to the I2P proxyVM.
 Access the router-console by opening a browser and visiting `router.i2p:7567`.
-(Or, truely, any `.i2p`-domain at port :7657)
+(Or, truly, any `.i2p`-domain at port :7657)
 Check I2P is up and has enough connections.
 Click on one of the common pages on the routers home screen, e.g. i2pwiki.i2p!

 # Final thoughts #

 ## Troubleshooting ##
-Generally, most Problems can be resolved by waiting long enogh for I2P to gether enough connections or restarting I2P.
+Generally, most Problems can be resolved by waiting long enough for I2P to gather enough connections or restarting I2P.

 #### 404 - tinyproxy can't reach upstream proxy ####
 I2P refuses connections.